sing-group/seda/seda-docs/source/operations.rst

 Examples
 ++++++++

-The following example shows how sequences with a minimum overlapping of 6 in the input FASTA are merged. *Sequence1* and *Sequence2* have an overlapping region of 9 bases (*CTCTCTCTC*), thus they are merged in the output FASTA.
+The following example shows how sequences with a minimum overlapping of 6 in the input FASTA are merged. *Sequence1* and *Sequence2* have an overlapping region of 9 nucleotides (*CTCTCTCTC*), thus they are merged in the output FASTA.

 Input: